Humayun101/Computing-101/6. Debugging/level3.md

 You will probably want to view your instructions using the CORRECT assembly syntax.
 You can do that with the command `set disassembly-flavor intel`.

 In order to solve this level, you must figure out the random value on the stack (the value read in from `/dev/urandom`).
-Think about what the arguments to the read system call are.
+Think about what the arguments to the read system call are

 ---